sidpalas/devops-directive-website/content/posts/2020/02/hugo-cloud-build/index.md

 ---

 This is a continuation of the previous post ([The Making of This Site (Hugo, Caddy, + GCP)]({{< ref "/posts/2020/02/hugo-and-caddy-on-gcp/index.md" >}})) in which I walked through the set up of this site.
-In this post I add automated builds/deploys to the site.
+In this post, I add automated builds/deploys to the site.

 All of the commands for creating the site, as well as setting up this automation can be found in this [GitHub Repo](https://github.com/sidpalas/hugo-gcp-deploy).